Irish regulator investigates Facebook over exposed passwords

 The Irish commission, which is Facebook’s lead privacy regulator for Europe, already has 10 other investigations under way into the company and its subsidiaries over whether it’s complying with European data protection rules.

-Facebook said Wednesday it expects to be fined at last $3 billion by the U.S. Federal Trade Commission, which is investigating whether the social network violated users’ privacy.
+Facebook said Wednesday it expects to be fined at least $3 billion by the U.S. Federal Trade Commission, which is investigating whether the social network violated users’ privacy.
 It also faces other probes in the U.S. and Europe, including in Belgium and Germany.